 Division of Social and Economic Sciences

-The Political Science program now has its own solicitation for Doctoral Dissertation Research Improvement Grants which may be accessed via the Political Science Doctorate Dissertation Research Improvement Grants (PS DDRIG) program website.
+Doctoral Dissertation Research Improvement Grants may be accessed via the Political Science Doctorate Dissertation Research Improvement Grants (PS DDRIG) program website.

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), is effective for proposals submitted, or due, on or after January 30, 2017.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 17-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 22-1), is effective for proposals submitted, or due, on or after October 4, 2021.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 22-1 may apply to proposals submitted in response to this funding opportunity.

 The Accountable Institutions and Behavior (AIB) Program supports basic scientific research that advances knowledge and understanding of issues broadly related to attitudes, behavior, and institutions connected to public policy and the provision of public services.
 Research proposals are expected to be theoretically motivated, conceptually precise, methodologically rigorous, and empirically oriented.
 Substantive areas include (but are not limited to) the study of individual and group decision-making, political institutions (appointed or elected), attitude and preference formation and expression, electoral processes and voting, public administration, and public policy.
 This work can focus on a single case or can be done in a comparative context, either over time or cross-sectionally.
 The Program does not fund applied research.
 The Program also supports research experiences for undergraduate students and infrastructural activities, including methodological innovations.